Creating a Flint

 }Key points:

-- Registry stores only name + path + type
+- Registry stores name + path + type + tags + description

 - Path is the primary identifier